AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 #### Step 6: Play Cards

 Once you have your final Hand ready to go, it’s time to play the cards.
 The initiating player starts by playing a card face-up on the table, and then the challenged player plays a higher one (by rank and then suit) face-up.
-The initiating player can then return by stating how they are “**<span style="font-variant:small-caps;">Stepping it Up</span>**,” narrating how their action is being intensified, and then playing another card higher than the one their opponent just played.
+The initiating player can then return by stating how they are “***Stepping it Up***,” narrating how their action is being intensified, and then playing another card higher than the one their opponent just played.
 The challenger can then follow suit, if able.
 Stepping It Up is essentially a game of back-and-forth smack-talking, wherein each participant narrates a bit more oomph into their action.

 When you step it up, your extra narration of each additional card you play is *crucial* to the flow.
 In order to play an additional card, you *must* Step It Up, and in order to Step It Up, you *must* be able to play a higher card than the last player’s.
 It makes these card battles all the more fun, and can get some really evocative smack-talking to happen.